Aju Varghese

-Aju Kurian Varghese (born 11 January 1985) better known as Aju Varghese is an Indian actor and producer who appears in Malayalam cinema.
-He made his debut in 2010 in Malarvadi Arts Club, directed by his college classmate Vineeth Sreenivasan.
-In a career spanning over a decade, he has acted in more than 125 Malayalam films.
+Aju Kurian Varghese (born 11 January 1985), better known as Aju Varghese, is an Indian actor, producer and singer who appears in Malayalam cinema.
+He made his debut in 2010 in Malarvadi Arts Club, directed by his collegemate Vineeth Sreenivasan.
+In a career spanning over a decade, he has acted in more than 150 Malayalam films.
 He owns a production company named Funtastic Films along with actor Dhyan Sreenivasan and producer Visakh Subramaniam.

 Personal life and career

-Aju Varghese was born to Varghese P. K. and Celiene Susan in Thiruvalla in India.
 He has a younger sister Anju.
 Aju is married to Augustina since 24 February 2014.
 They have twins: a girl named Juana and a boy named Evan born on 28 October 2014.
-They later had a second set of twins - Jake and Luke - on 30th Sep 2016.
+They later had a second set of twins - Jake and Luke - on 30 September 2016.